By Andrew Osmond.

 Our hero gets killed by a bullet in the butt, at which point he meets a kaleidoscopically multi-shaped God who tells him that it’s all over.
 That’s followed by a flight from heaven; car chases that out-Matrix the Matrix; and a Pinocchio-style sojourn in the belly of a whale, where our hero is joined by his sweetheart, her sister and a crazy old man.
 But then everything’s crazy, as the characters lean to shed their preconceived selves and embrace creativity and love, while the animation is their Yellow Submarine to wherever they need to go.
 (The destinations include one of the best sex scenes ever animated.)

 For many fans, Mind Game was the introduction to a remarkable new anime talent, director Masaaki Yuasa.
 Two of his later TV opuses, The Tatami Galaxy and Ping Pong: The Animation, have been released already on British Blu-ray by Anime Limited.
-2017, though, sees Yuasa in overdrive, directing two new features released in Japan: Night is Short; Walk on Girl, which has links to Tatami Galaxy, and Lu Over the Wall, about a boy and a mermaid.
-If that wasn’t enough, Yuasa’s now in production on a reinterpretation of Go Nagai’s Devilman, called Devilman cybaby (trailer), to be released on Netflix next year.
+2017 saw Yuasa in overdrive, directing two features: Night is Short; Walk on Girl, which has links to Tatami Galaxy, and Lu Over the Wall, about a boy and a mermaid.
+It was followed this January by Yuasa’s reinterpretation of Go Nagai’s Devilman, called Devilman cybaby (trailer), released on Netflix.

 Mind Game, though, is the work where Yuasa consolidated much of his style.
 No newbie, he’d already been working in the industry for 17 years, often on “unconventional” anime.
 He animated and designed on many of the Crayon Shin-chan films, which have a style unto themselves; he also had creative credits on Cat Soup, a creepy, freaky animation that’s like Hello Kitty meets Svankmajer.
 Yuasa is a fan of world animation, citing Tex Avery, Yellow Submarine and the pioneering stop-motion of Ladislas Starevich among his influences.